Five Foods That Might Sabotage Your Sleep

-Let’s be honest, I am sure we have all had a serious case of the midnight munchies at one stage or another!
-Did you know there are certain foods that you simply shouldn't eat at night though?
-Eating certain foods at night could impact not only your weight, but the quality of your sleep.
+Eating certain foods at night can not only make it harder to fall asleep, but impact the quality of your sleep too.
 So even if you aren’t looking for a midnight snack, what you ate before bed could be the cause of your sleepless nights!

 I know that late night cravings (or post dinner cravings) sometimes involve eating all the leftover pizza or going for a late night drive-through run, however it isn’t just the typical culprits you should be wary of!
 Even things such as ice cream, crackers, potato chips and cookies can be full of fat, which results in your stomach working harder to digest all that food.
 You may feel sick when you are trying to get to sleep and also feel super sluggish in the morning!